Carpet Cleaning Tips That Will Keep Your Carpet Free From Stains and Allergens

 - Set the steam iron on steam or warm setting

-- Go over the stain a few times and stain should be picked up by the paper towel.
+- Go over the stain a few times and finish off with a paper towel

 If you don’t want to waste paper towels use a microfiber or terry cloth towel instead.